 BMW X1 diesel engines

 All of the diesels are 2.0-litres in size but come in different power levels.
 The 18d has 150hp, can return a fuel economy of 68.9mpg and costs £30 to tax a year.

 The 18d is front-wheel-drive only and if you want the extra grip of the xDrive then opt for the 20d model that isn’t far off in terms of running costs – fuel economy for it sits at 57.6mpg and it costs £110 a year to tax.
 The top of the range 25d can do 0-62mph in 6.6 seconds while returning a combined fuel economy of 56.5mpg.
 It emits 132g/km of CO2 so it will cost £130 a year to tax

 BMW X1 petrol engines

 The only petrol engine is also a 2.0-litre developing 190hp, but with fuel economy of 44.8mpg and costing £145 a year to tax it’s no match for the diesels in terms of running costs.
 However, it is an eager and silent engine and if you plan on using the X1 for short trips it’s not a bad choice.

-The old X1 scored top marks at the Euro NCAP crash tests and was commended on child protection.
-The new X1 is expected to score just as high if not better because it now has a range of active safety systems such as forward vehicle collision warning and automatic city braking that is active at speeds up to 30mph.
+The X1 scored top marks at the 2015 Euro NCAP crash tests and was commended on child protection.
+It also got high scores across all categories thanks to its range of active safety systems such as forward vehicle collision warning and automatic city braking that is active at speeds up to 30mph.
 When driving above 30mph the brake preconditioning system prepares the brakes before the driver presses the pedal to cut stopping distances.

 Standard equipment is good, but as with any other BMW, be careful with the options list as it can double the car’s price.
 For example, Bluetooth phone connectivity costs £350 and external folding mirrors cost £420.